microsoft/fhir-loader/docs/performance.md

 # Enhancing Performance of the FHIR Loader

 The FHIR Loader deploys with a Standard App Service plan that can support tens of thousands file imports per hour.
-During testing though we have been able to scale the Buil Loader performance to hundreds of thousands of files per hour.
+During testing though we have been able to scale the Loader performance to hundreds of thousands of files per hour.

 Note:  Scaling to hundreds of thousands of files per hour requires additional scaling on the FHIR API to handle the incoming messages.
 High rates of 429's at the API or Cosmos data plane indicate that additional scaling is necessary.